buildwithgrove/docs/docs/guides/getting-started/welcome-to-grove.md

 Globally distributed gateways slash round-trip latency.
 Every request is routed for the fastest possible response.

 ### 🪄 **Cost That Scales with You**
 No hidden fees.
 No locked-in pricing.
-With Grove’s decentralized model, you pay only for what you use—fair, efficient, and predictable.
+With Grove’s model, you pay only for what you use—fair, efficient, and predictable.

 ## Ready to Get Started?
 Spin up in minutes.
 Create your [Grove Portal account](https://portal.grove.city) account or jump into the [Quickstart Guide](/guides/getting-started/quickstart).